 As you meditate on His attributes as Mādhava, experience the sweetness of nectar on thy tongue.

-Whose compassion enables one with a speech disorder to become an eloquent speaker, or a physically disabled person to climb a mountain, ncise Geeta 6
+Whose compassion enables one with a speech disorder to become an eloquent speaker, or a physically disabled person to climb a mountain,

 I pray to Lord Srī Krishna who is Paramānand (Greatest bliss) and Mādhava (Lord of the universe).